dmaier-couchbase/cean/src/node-modules/cean-cli/README.md

 # A Command Line Interface for CEAN

-The idea is to provide a simple command line interface for application scaffolding.
+This provides you a simple command line interface for application scaffolding.
 One of the advantages of using the CLI is that all the dependencie are installed locally with the CLI tool instead installing them globally to your Node.js installation.

 ## Reqirements